al2na/compgenr/section1/example2.md

+# What can you do with R
 The tasks that are descrived above can be accomplished by R. R is not only a powerful statistical programming language but also go-to data analysis tool for many computational genomics experts.
-High- dimensional genomics datasets are usually suitable to be analyzed with core R packages and functions.
+High-dimensional genomics datasets are usually suitable to be analyzed with core R packages and functions.
 On top of that, Bioconductor and CRAN have an array of specialized tools for doing genomics specific analysis.
-Here is a list of computational genomics tasks that can be com- pleted using R.
+Here is a list of computational genomics tasks that can be completed using R.

 ### Data munging (pre-processing)